 Rachel Garbow Monroe, President and CEO, leads The Harry and Jeanette Weinberg Foundation—one of the largest private foundations in the US.
 She joined the Foundation as its first-ever chief operating officer in 2005 and was promoted to president and CEO in 2010.
-Monroe oversees more than $3.3 billion in assets as well as annual grant distributions to nonprofits of $140 million, in addition to directing professional growth of the Foundation—from a handful of staff in 2005, to 70 professionals across offices in Baltimore and Honolulu.
-Working closely with the Board, Monroe serves as Chair of the Program (Grants) Committee, and the most senior staff member of the Investment Advisory Committee.
-She monitors legal matters pertaining to the Foundation and interfaces with outside counsel.
-Monroe launched diversity, equity, and inclusion (DEI) initiatives across the Foundation.
+Monroe oversees more than $3.3 billion in assets as well as annual grant distributions to nonprofits of $150 million, in addition to directing professional growth of the Foundation—from a handful of staff in 2005, to more than 75 professionals across offices in Baltimore and Honolulu.
+Working closely with the Board, Monroe serves as chair of the Program (Grants) Committee and as the most senior staff member of the Investment Advisory Committee.
+She also monitors legal matters pertaining to the Foundation, interfaces with outside counsel, and launched diversity, equity, and inclusion (DEI) initiatives across the Foundation.
 Monroe also successfully manages Board governance and succession efforts.
-In the last six years, four of the five trustees concluded their terms, and today the Board is represented across the US and in Israel by five diverse, exemplary individuals.
+In the last seven years, four of the five trustees concluded their terms, and today the Board is represented across the US and in Israel by five diverse, exemplary individuals.
 Monroe is also credited with the successful rebranding of the Foundation over the course of the past decade.

 The Foundation has a wide geographic reach.
-In the US, the Foundation distributes grants across the country, with a focus on New York City, Chicago, San Francisco, Northeast Pennsylvania, Honolulu, and Baltimore.
-In Baltimore in particular, Monroe works closely with elected officials, as well as leaders in business, nonprofit, government, and philanthropy, to build strong partnerships for the Foundation.
-Internationally, the Foundation provides more than $18 million in annual grant funding in Israel.
+In the US, the Foundation distributes grants across the country and has offices in Baltimore, Maryland, and Honolulu, Hawai’i.
+In both cities, Monroe works closely with elected officials, as well as leaders in business, nonprofit, government, and philanthropy, to build strong partnerships for the Foundation.
+Internationally, the Foundation provides more than $20 million in annual grant funding in Israel.
 Monroe travels to Israel frequently, having made more than 50 trips representing the Foundation.
 She also is passionate about leading an annual mission to Israel for roughly 30 influential leaders from Baltimore and other communities across the US where the Foundation works.
 She created the Israel Mission Alumni Scholars program, which includes several hundred leaders across the US who maintain a close connection with Monroe and the Foundation.

 Monroe spearheaded the Foundation’s response to the COVID-19 pandemic, which included two initial rounds of funding totaling $10.5 million to nonprofits operating within priority communities throughout the US and Israel.
 Millions of dollars of grant payments were also accelerated to nonprofits ahead of schedule, and reporting requirements and deadlines were relaxed.
 The Foundation also provided 60 renewal grants totaling almost $7 million to nonprofits with grant funding cycles that would have otherwise concluded in 2021.